-- Immediately isolate the gas supply by turning the gas off at the bottle. - Extinguish all naked flames. - Do not operate any electrical devices close to the barbeque. - Check for leaks as described below. - Ensure that local area is well ventilated to remove any excess gas. - If the gas smell continues the barbeque should not be operated under any circumstances and it is important to immediately turn off gas suppy and contact the after sales support provider.

-Before proceeding, it is important that you leak test the barbeque.
-Make sure all the barbeque control knobs are OFF.
+- Immediately isolate the gas supply by turning the gas off at the bottle. - Extinguish all naked flames. - Do not operate any electrical devices close to the barbeque. - Check for leaks as described below. - Ensure that local area is well ventilated to remove any excess gas. - If the gas smell continues the barbeque should not be operated under any circumstances and it is important to immediately turn off gas supply and contact the after sales support provider help line mentioned towards the back of this manual. - Before proceeding, it is important that you leak test the barbeque.
+Make sure the barbeque control knob is OFF.